Cratis/.github/naming.md

 ## Abbreviations

-Unless it is a well understood abbreviation, such as **XML**, **JSON** or something that is well understood in the domain you're targeting, abbreviations should be used.
+Unless it is a well understood abbreviation, such as **XML**, **JSON** or something that is well understood in the domain you're targeting, abbreviations should not be used.

 ## Pluralization